 Chinook Salmon The emphasis in the Chetco River Estuary is on Chinook salmon fishing.
 Fishing for Chinook salmon outside of the Chetco River Estuary is outstanding during the ocean salmon season.
 On calm days troll for salmon outside the jetty jaws to the whistle buoy located one mile from the harbor entrance.
 The 1997 saw 5100 Chinook salmon landed before the ocean salmon season closed in early September.

-Chinook salmon return to the Chetco River Estuary from September through October into December usually peaking in last week of October.
+Some Chinook salmon return to the Chetco River Estuary in July and August but the majority of Chinook salmon migration into the Chetco River Estuary begins in September through October usually peaking in last week of October into November.
 Early September Chinook salmon returning to the Chetco River are usually comprised of mostly hatchery fish followed in October by wild spawned fish.
 The Chinook salmon returning to Southern Oregon rivers later than their North Coast cousins to take advantage of the high river flows that breached the lagoons allowing escapement of salmon smolts into the ocean and returning salmon access to rivers of their birth.

 Early in the run trolling a plug cut herring with the incoming tide through high slack tide or with the outgoing tide from the head of tidewater seaward along the south jetty is the most productive method to catch early returning fall Chinook salmon.
 As the number of returning Chinook salmon increase, trolling spinners in the upper bay from the Hwy 101 Bridge to the head of tidewater are an effective alternative.
 The most effective spinner is colored 50/50 chartreuse and brass blade, a hammered gold back and the front painted with 50/50 green and chartreuse spinner blade or a rainbow colored blade with a green tip.
 Returning Chinook salmon hold in the Morris Hole and at Tide Rock at the head of tidewater before continuing upstream.
 Fish for them using the Rogue Bait Rig and anchovy combination or Spin–N–Glos sweetened with salmon eggs.
 Bobber fishing at the Morris Hole with sand shrimp and/or salmon eggs in is an effective option that is a favorite of local anglers.